 Bread and similar products such as crackers, chips, donuts and popcorn offer little nutritional value for ducks, geese, and other birds.
-In fact, bread is the equivalent to junk food for the birds, and too much bread can lead to excessive weight and malnutrition as well as other issues.
+Bread is like junk food for the birds, and too much of it can lead to excessive weight and malnutrition, as well as a host of other problems.

 Feeding ducks, geese, and other birds at all can lead to lots of problems for the birds and for us.

 : When birds are fed regularly, babies do not receive adequate nutrition for proper growth and will not learn to forage for natural foods.

 : Where easy food is abundant, birds will lay more eggs making it difficult for them to seek healthy food sources and increases the likelihood of territorial aggression.

 : When birds are unnaturally gathered in a feeding area, their waste creates problems on the ground in our water.
 Two watersheds in Bothell are currently listed as in trouble because of the amount of fecal matter in the streams.
 This bacteria makes contact with the water a human health risk.

 : Feeding birds can increase the spread of disease in three ways: by causing them to come in closer contact than they would normally, by causing increased defecation that harbors bacteria that is responsible for numerous diseases, and moldy bread can cause a fatal lung infection that can decimate entire waterfowl flocks.